mozilla/pontoon/specs/0118-messaging-center.md

   - Creates a subject and body for emails.
 Subject line will also be required for in-app notifications, which will have it combined with the body as the first line of the message separated by a newline.
   - Field: `Subject` (text input)
   - Field: `Body` (text input with formatting: markdown or html)
-  - Tab: `Preview` - shows a rendered version of the text in `Body` for checking formatting, similar to how the preview for GitHub comments work
   - Validation:
     - Error if `Subject` field empty: `Your message must include a subject.`
     - Error if `Body` field empty: `Your message must include a body.`